Seasawher/mathlib4-help/docs/attributes.md

       using respectively the left-hand side, the right-hand side, or both sides of the theorem.When applied to a function, `[grind =]` automatically annotates the equational theorems associated with that function.When applied to a theorem `[grind ←]` will instantiate the theorem whenever it encounters the conclusion of the theorem
       (that is, it will use the theorem for backwards reasoning).When applied to a theorem `[grind →]` will instantiate the theorem whenever it encounters sufficiently many of the propositional hypotheses
       (that is, it will use the theorem for forwards reasoning).The attribute `[grind]` by itself will effectively try `[grind ←]` (if the conclusion is sufficient for instantiation) and then `[grind →]`.The `grind` tactic utilizes annotated theorems to add instances of matching patterns into the local context during proof search.For example, if a theorem `@[grind =] theorem foo_idempotent : foo (foo x) = foo x` is annotated,`grind` will add an instance of this theorem to the local context whenever it encounters the pattern `foo (foo x)`.
+Auxiliary function for registering `grind` and `grind?` attributes.
+The `grind?` is an alias for `grind` which displays patterns using `logInfo`.
+It is just a convenience for users.

+## grind?
+ The `[grind?]` attribute is identical to the `[grind]` attribute, but displays inferred pattern information.When applied to an equational theorem, `[grind =]`, `[grind =_]`, or `[grind _=_]`will mark the theorem for use in heuristic instantiations by the `grind` tactic,
+      using respectively the left-hand side, the right-hand side, or both sides of the theorem.When applied to a function, `[grind =]` automatically annotates the equational theorems associated with that function.When applied to a theorem `[grind ←]` will instantiate the theorem whenever it encounters the conclusion of the theorem
+      (that is, it will use the theorem for backwards reasoning).When applied to a theorem `[grind →]` will instantiate the theorem whenever it encounters sufficiently many of the propositional hypotheses
+      (that is, it will use the theorem for forwards reasoning).The attribute `[grind]` by itself will effectively try `[grind ←]` (if the conclusion is sufficient for instantiation) and then `[grind →]`.The `grind` tactic utilizes annotated theorems to add instances of matching patterns into the local context during proof search.For example, if a theorem `@[grind =] theorem foo_idempotent : foo (foo x) = foo x` is annotated,`grind` will add an instance of this theorem to the local context whenever it encounters the pattern `foo (foo x)`.
+Auxiliary function for registering `grind` and `grind?` attributes.
+The `grind?` is an alias for `grind` which displays patterns using `logInfo`.
+It is just a convenience for users.

 ## grindPropagatorBuiltinAttr
  Builtin `grind` propagator procedure